 - Automated Unlocking & Inventory Updates: Unlock local user accounts if someone is locked out, and force devices to check in to refresh inventory information in real time.

 - AI-Driven Assistance & Virtual Agent: ClearFeed’s AI Agents can triage alerts, handle recurring queries, and act as virtual assistants.
-These AI Agents can plug into Kandji, fetch information as required, take actions.
+These AI Agents can integrate with Kandji, fetch information as needed, and take action.
 Team members can trigger actions simply by tagging the agent in Slack, reducing manual workload.

 - Customizable & Context-Aware Interactions: Define what actions are allowed, control permissions, and fine-tune how agents respond to fit your team’s workflow.
 This reduces noise, prevents misuse, and ensures smooth operations.